HCPC Defence Lawyers for HCPC Investigations, Referrals, Hearings & Tribunals

 What happens during an HCPC Investigation?

-The HCPC will first decide whether the concern is something that they can deal with.
+The HCPC will first decide whether the concern is a matter that they can deal with.
 This is known as the triage stage.
 If the HCPC decides that they can deal with the concern, they will carry out an initial investigation.
 This may involve gathering information from many sources.

 You will be told about the concern and the HCPC will allocate a case manager who will keep you (and the complainant) up to date with the progress of their investigation.